-While the Bureau of Labor Statistics (BLS) salary survey does not collect specific data for pig farmers, the general category of farm and ranch managers reported a median wage of $68,050 annually ($32.72 hourly) in May of 2014.
-Salary ranged from less than $34,170 for the lowest 10 percent to more than $121,690 for the top 10 percent.
 Revenues from a pig farm can vary widely based on production costs, weather conditions, and the market price of pork.
-The individual pig farmer’s salary can also vary due to the type of operation he works for (commercial or family farm), his level of experience, and the number of hogs managed.
+A pig farmer’s salary can also vary due to the type of operation they work for (commercial or family farm), their level of experience, and the number of hogs managed.

 Unless that are employed by a corporate entity that pays them a fixed salary, pig farmers must also consider other expenses of running a farm when determining their final profits each year.
 These operating expenses may include supplies, feed, fuel, labor, veterinary care, insurance, waste removal, and equipment.

-The Bureau of Labor Statistics (BLS) survey indicates that the number of available jobs for farm and ranch managers is expected to show a slight decline (about 2 percent) from 2014 to 2024.
-This change in the total number of positions is primarily due to the consolidation of smaller farms into larger entities.
-The USDA’s Economic Research Service has also found that the total number of hog farms has decreased due to the consolidation of smaller operations into much larger commercial entities that specialize in one phase of production.
+The USDA’s Economic Research Service has found that the total number of hog farms has decreased due to the consolidation of smaller operations into much larger commercial entities that specialize in one phase of production.

 The work of a pig farmer may involve being exposed to the elements and extreme temperatures from time to time, although commercial pig farming is generally conducted indoors in climate-controlled buildings.